feh-pined0/CCNA/Section 1 - Net Fundamentals/Wireless/Authentication Methods.md

 After authenticating the station, data exchanged between the client and the server **needs** to be encrypted in order to keep the connection safe in the wireless media.
 For this, different methods were applied.

-- **TKIP** (*Temporal Key Integrity Protocol*): TKIP uses the same methods of WEP for encryption (shared key secret), but it adds more features on top of it, because WEP were considered to be very insecure (even at the beginning):
+- **TKIP** (*Temporal Key Integrity Protocol*): TKIP uses the same methods of WEP for encryption (shared key secret), but it adds more features on top of it, because WEP was considered to be very insecure (even at the beginning):
 	- A [[Digital Signatures and Data Integrity|MIC]] (*Message Integrity Check*) is appended to messages in order for the peers to check for the integrity of the message;
 	- A key mixing algorithm is used to generate a new key to encrypt every frame;
 	- The IV length increased from 24 to 48 bits;